KishanPRao/kanbored/README.md

 # kanbored

-A WIP Flutter kanban board with front-end inspired by Trello, with experimental support for offline cache, and intention to work alongside a self-hosted Kanboard server.
+A WIP Flutter kanban board with front-end inspired by Trello, with experimental support for offline cache, and intended to work alongside a self-hosted Kanboard server.

 Trello data can be converted to Kanboard data using [this fork](https://github.com/KishanPRao/TrelloJSON2Kanboard/tree/feature/additional-trello-features) to include checklist information.